List of EastEnders characters introduced in 2006: Caroline Bishop

-Tony Andrews

-Tony Andrews, played by Alan McKenna, is Bradley Branning's (Charlie Clements) boss at Eichel Investment Banking.
-He first appears when Bradley is offered a promotion, a job for which he competes with Steve Clarke (Tom Bennett).
-Tony appears again in June 2007 when Bradley and another colleague, Julie, apply for the same job.
-It has since been revealed that Tony has relocated to the company's office in Singapore.

-Al

-Al, played by Andrew McKay, is a mysterious character who moves into 93 George Street in Walford.
-Chelsea Fox (Tiana Benjamin) takes an instant liking to him, and he also flirts with Ruby Allen (Louisa Lytton) in her nightclub, Scarlet.
-He is watched by Sean Slater (Robert Kazinsky) and it is revealed that he was previously a soldier until he shot Sean in the back at point-blank range because he thought that Sean slept with his girlfriend before they left for a tour of Iraq.
-He was acquitted of charges, and moved to Walford.

-Sean plans to kill him Al, he breaks into his flat and starts threatening and intimidating him.
-He then tells him to finish the job he started, implying that Al should kill him.
-When Al looks away, Sean assaults and gags Al before taking him to a remote location where he hangs him upside down and begins torturing him.
-Sean tells Al that he did not sleep with his girlfriend because he did not want to betray him, despite his girlfriend encouraging Sean to do so.
-Sean then releases Al and tells him that he will kill him if he ever returns to Walford.

 Sid Clarke

 Sid Clarke, played by Simon Gleeson, appears in eleven episodes between episode 3203 and 3238, first broadcast on 11 August and 12 October respectively.
 He is introduced as the Australian boyfriend of SJ Fletcher (Natasha Beaumont).

 Following Sid's arrival, SJ tells Minty Peterson (Cliff Parisi) that Sid is her brother, so she can continue to use him for his money.
 Sid makes it clear to SJ that he wants her to bleed Minty dry of all his money, which leads to SJ and Minty starting a relationship.
 SJ confides in Sid that she wants to return to Australia and have a baby, but he says he cannot meet her demands yet.
 That night, Minty walks in on the pair in bed together.
 The next morning, SJ and Sid have disappeared.

 Australian actor Scott Major auditioned for the role.
+Kate Woodward from Inside Soap called Sid a "scumbag" and a "layabout loser" and questioned "What on earth" SJ saw in him.